-Sanctions should offer pupils an opportunity for reflection and, where appropriate, for restorative justice, see below.
+Sanctions should offer pupils an opportunity for reflection and, where appropriate, a corridor conference.

 We recognise the connection between teaching and learning and behaviour in the classroom; that every pupil has a right to be able to access the curriculum and that not being able to do so can cause frustration and ultimately poor behaviour.
 Teachers should plan work which is appropriately matched to the ability of the pupils in the class.